Background / History

 The King’s School is part of The Pontefract Academies Trust, we work closely with our neighbouring Secondary and Primary schools, learning and developing best practice to raise standards for all the children in and around Pontefract.
 Please read the ‘Pontefract Education Trust Magazine’ for more information.

-We have a successful Creative Arts Team offering exciting opportunities in Art, Music, Drama and Dance and our success in a variety of Sports takes some beating, with student representation at local, national and international levels.
+We are actively involved with the British Council and are accredited as an international school.
+Our Creative Arts Team offers exciting opportunities in Art, Music and Drama and our success record in sports takes some beating, with student representation at local, national and international levels.

 Throughout the seventeenth and eighteenth centuries falling revenues and rising inflation saw the School fall into a state of decay and it was left vacant for many years.